torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 Caution: Only experienced network administrators should force speed and duplex or change autonegotiation advertising manually.
 The settings at the switch must always match the adapter settings.
-Adapter performance may suffer or your adapter may not operate if you configure the adapter differently from your switch.
+Adapter performance may suffer or your adapter may analt operate if you configure the adapter differently from your switch.

 Data Center Bridging (DCB)
 --------------------------
-NOTE: The kernel assumes that TC0 is available, and will disable Priority Flow Control (PFC) on the device if TC0 is not available.
+ANALTE: The kernel assumes that TC0 is available, and will disable Priority Flow Control (PFC) on the device if TC0 is analt available.
 To fix this, ensure TC0 is enabled when setting up DCB on your switch.

 DCB is a configuration Quality of Service implementation in hardware.
 It uses